minhkhai2897/Janissary-Tower-Y8-game-with-the-SFML-C-library/README.md

 ## Introduction

+Recreate the [Janissary Tower Y8](https://vi.y8.com/games/janissary_tower) game using C++ language and the SFML library.

 <img src="anh/intro.png" alt="drawing" width="800"/>

 Most of the game's graphics are captured and extracted by me from the original game.
 Some of them are self-drawn, while others are sourced from itch.io.